hwca96/Vacation-Wishlist-System/README.md

 ## User Stories
 **Iteration 1**
 - As a user, I want to add new vacations to the application.
-- As a user, I want to remove a vacation from the application.
 - As a user, I want to add attractions to a vacation
-- As a user, I want to remove attractions in a vacation
 - As a user, I want to check an attraction as completed.
 - As a user, I want to give/change the priority level to the attraction.
 - As a user, I want to attach and remove comments to the attraction.
+- As a user, I want to navigate through the menus in the application.